-Continua "come in one piece, fit in a box, have no loose ends, and have enough neighborhoods."
+Continua "come in one piece, fit in a box, have no loose ends, and their points don't stick to each other."
 We do not assume the existence of metrics, although a lot of continuum theorists pack metrizability into the definition of "continuum."